MichiHo/studienprojekt/README.md

 ## For processing ADE20k:

 -   `ade20k/annotate.py` uses general and ADE-specific configuration files and the whole ADE20k dataset to generate the re-annotated and filtered custom dataset.
 It also creates a `stats.pkl` file in the newly created dataset's folder, containing image-wise statistics (number of synonym- and full matches, scene, list of all matches)
+-   `ade20k/index_transform.py` applies a Lookup-Table to all indices in the dataset.
+Useful if changes to the indices want to be made without re-annotating everything (like "start at index 1" or "merge class X and Y")

 ## For visualizing segmentation results: